Take your customer care to the next level with eDesk’s Live Chat! It’s quick to set up and customers love the real-time support you can provide.

 - Look in the code box on the right-hand side if you want to view the snippet.

 - Click Copy to Clipboard.
+This copies the widget code snippet to your clipboard.

 Note: if the Widget Enabled toggle is set to Inactive, the Chat widget won't show on your website (also you don't have to remove the HTML from the page).